Kim Kardashian ‘Obsessed’ With Weight Loss, Down To 105 Pounds, Per ‘Life & Style’

 Kim Kardashian has allegedly become infatuated with her weight loss since recently revealing that she had gotten down to 119 pounds, and weighed even less when she took her hair extensions out.

 According to an August 11 report by Life & Style Magazine, Kim Kardashian is becoming “obsessed” with her weight, and has been working out so hard as of late.
-Sources are now telling In Touch Weekly Magazine that the Keeping Up with the Kardashians star is now weighing in at only 105 pounds.
+Sources are now telling In Touch Weekly Magazine that the Keeping Up With the Kardashians star is now weighing in at only 105 pounds.

 “Kim weighs herself every day and freaks out if she gains a pound.
 Kim’s obsession is all-consuming.
 It’s all she can think about.
 She laughed at being called anorexic, but some fear that’s what’s happening,” an insider recently revealed to the magazine.

-Recently, Kim Kardashian posted a video of her sisters, Khloe Kardashian and Kendall Jenner going crazy about how skinny she is.
+Recently, Kim Kardashian posted a video of her sisters, Khloe Kardashian and Kendall Jenner, going crazy about how skinny she is.
 Khloe and Kendall both echoed the same sentiments, that it looks like Kim hasn’t been eating.
 Their comments overjoyed Kim, who then proudly boasted that she weighed in at only 119 pounds.

 In addition, Kardashian has been hitting the gym hard.
 The reality star doesn’t usually miss her scheduled gym time, which is usually very early in the morning.